Perrine Research Equipment

 A surface sensitive FTIR technique that utilizes polarization and modulation of infrared light to measure the surface intermediate species at a surface sensitive, grazing angle.
 This technique measures surface reactions in UHV up to ambient pressure.
 The surface species are detected by measuring the FTIR spectra as a function of adsorbate coverage or at different temperatures to determine adsorption kinetics or decomposition of products.

 Auger Electron Spectroscopy (AES)

-AES is an electron spectroscopy technique that allows measurement of the chemical state and chemical binding of elements on the surface before and after surface adsorption.
-The AES process involves ejecting a secondary electron from core-levels using electron emission.
+AES is an electron spectroscopy technique that allows measurement of chemical states and binding of elements on a surface before and after surface adsorption.
+The AES process involves ejecting a secondary electrons from core-levels using electron emission.

 Temperature Programmed Desorption (TPD)

-TPD utilizes a mass spectrometer to detect the partial pressures of the mass fragments, from molecular adsorbates, that desorb from a surface.
-The desorption peak and the shape of the desorption curve yield information on the desorption kinetics, surface sites and reaction mechanisms.
-This technique is highly complementary to PM-IRRAS in the UHV regime, as the infrared spectra produced can yield surface intermediates and the TPD experiments will yield desorption mechanisms.
+TPD utilizes a mass spectrometer to detect the partial pressures of the mass fragments, from molecular adsorbates that desorb from a surface.
+The desorption peak and the shape of the curve yield information on the desorption kinetics, surface sites and reaction mechanisms.
+This technique is highly complementary to PM-IRRAS to connect desorption energies with surface intermediate species.

 Chemical Wet Lab